 2. If the property has not been appraised, the successful bidder shall deposit at the time of sale ten percent (10%) of the starting bid; however, no such deposit shall be less than One Thousand and 00/100 Dollars ($1,000.00) with the balance due within thirty (30) days of the date of confirmation.

 3. If the successful bidder is the first lienholder, in lieu of the above deposit requirements, said bidder may opt to deposit One Thousand and 00/100 Dollars ($1,000.00) plus the amount of real estate taxes due at the time of sale, with the balance due within thirty (30) days of the date of confirmation.
 If this option is exercised, it is the responsibility of the bidderto use the form provided by the Wood County Treasurer to obtain acceptable documentation evidencing the amount of real estate taxes due at the time of sale.

 4. Advertisements for any judicially ordered sale shall state the above deposit requirements.

 The Sheriff shall make the return of sale to the court showing the name and address of the purchasers and the amount of the bid on the purchaser information form in Appendix S, as prescribed by R.C.
 2329.26, .27, and .271.

 F. CONFIRMATION OF SALE.

-Counsel for Plaintiff shall prepare and submit to the Court an order of confirmation of sale, in accordance with Local Rule 4.05, no later than thirty (30) days from the date of the return of the writ.
-Upon the filing the confirmation of sale, counsel for plaintiff shall provide to the Sheriff, within seven (7) calendar days:
+Counsel for plaintiff shall prepare and submit to the court an order of confirmation of sale, in accordance with Local Rule 4.05, no later than 30 days from the date of the return of the writ.
+Upon the filing of the confirmation of sale, counsel for plaintiff shall provide to the sheriff, within seven calendar days: